PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 Integrated development environments
 ===================================

-..
-Move this section to a page on getting set up to contribute?

 An `integrated development environment`_ (IDE) is an application that includes multiple tools needed for software development, such as a source code editor, test automation tools, and a debugger.
 Commonly used